how to make concrete smooth and shiny

 Two additional steps worth mentioning when it comes to finishing concrete are edging and jointing.

-Edging involves using a small hand trowel along the edges of your concrete slab and helps to give you a neat, clean edge around the perimeter.
+Edging involves using a small hand trowel along the edges of your concrete slab which helps to give you a neat, clean edge around the perimeter.

 Joints are used in concrete at specific intervals to help reduce cracking as the concrete expands and contracts during changes in temperature (source).

-Jointing often involves using a concrete jointer tool that has a blade that is ¼ of the depth of the slab.
+Jointing often involves using a concrete jointer tool with a blade that is ¼ of the depth of the slab.
 Alternatively, you could use a spacer of some kind as a guide to cut grooves into the slab.

 Step 5: Allow the Concrete to Cure